Scott Steiner: Return to TNA (2011–2012)

 On the January 27, 2011, episode of Impact! (taped January 12), Steiner returned to TNA as a face, saving Kurt Angle, Matt Morgan, and Crimson from Fortune and Immortal.
 The next week, Fortune turned on Immortal and aligned themselves with Steiner, Angle and Crimson.
 On February 13, at Against All Odds, Steiner, James Storm and Robert Roode defeated Immortal members Rob Terry, Gunner and Murphy in a six-man tag match.
 Steiner pinned Gunner after the Frankensteiner.
 Steiner then began feuding with Rob Terry after Terry attacked him on the February 24 Impact!, during a "posedown" between the two.
 The following week, Steiner defeated Terry in a singles match.

 On the March 24 Impact!, Steiner formed a tag team with Crimson and defeated Ink Inc. (Jesse Neal and Shannon Moore).
 After the match, Moore disrespected Steiner.
 This led to a match between the two the following week, which Steiner won.
 On April 17, at Lockdown, Steiner and Crimson lost a four-way tag team number one contenders cage match to Ink Inc.

 On the next episode of Impact!, Steiner turned heel by attacking Matt Morgan, after they had each announced their intention to win the TNA World Heavyweight Championship.
 The two brawled backstage on the April 28 Impact!.
 On the May 26 episode of the now renamed Impact Wrestling, Steiner interfered in and cost Morgan his match with Jeff Jarrett.
 On the June 2 Impact Wrestling, Steiner and Jarrett defeated Morgan and Kurt Angle, when Steiner pinned Morgan.
 At Slammiversary IX on June 12, Morgan defeated Steiner in a singles match to end the feud.
 On the June 30 episode of Impact Wrestling, Steiner joined Immortal.
 At Hardcore Justice on August 7, Immortal (Steiner, Abyss and Gunner) lost to Fortune (A.J.
 Styles, Christopher Daniels, and Kazarian).
 At Turning Point on November 13, Steiner and Bully Ray lost to former Immortal stablemates Mr. Anderson and Abyss in a tag team match.

-After three months of inactivity, Rechsteiner was released from TNA in March 2012.
+After a spell with TNA's Ring Ka King affiliate in India, in which he lost against Matt Morgan in the final of an eight-man elimination tournament for the inaugural RKK World Heavyweight Championship, and partnered with Abyss to win the RKK Tag Team Championship (beating Davey Boy Smith Jr. and Chavo Guerrero Jr.), Rechsteiner was subsequently released from TNA in March 2012.